On Supersymmetric D-brane probes in 4d $\mathcal{N}=2$ $\text{AdS}_2\times\mathbf{S}^2$ Attractors: Introduction and Discussion

-Such configurations would constitute new contributions to the underlying world-line partition function and probe a genuinely dynamical sector of the theory—in which angular momentum contributes non-trivially to the structure of the conserved charges and affects the supersymmetry constraints.
-Their existence would not only complete the parallel with the analysis of \cite{Simons:2004nm,Li:2006uq}, but also enhance our understanding of the space of supersymmetric excitations in four-dimensional attractor backgrounds.
-Namely, understanding if such probes exist would extend the known BPS spectrum in the near-horizon geometry, revealing a possible richer structure beyond the previously studied static configurations.
-Additionally, these orbiting BPS probes are crucial to fully evaluate Euclidean D-brane instantons contributions to protected quantities such as supersymmetric indices and quantum entropy functions \cite{Sen:2007qy,Dabholkar:2010uh,Dedushenko:2014nya, Iliesiu:2022kny,Cassani:2025sim}.
-Such quantities play a central role in the microscopic interpretation of black hole entropy and the OSV conjecture \cite{Ooguri:2004zv}.
-For these reasons, the presence of angular momentum degrees of freedom, often overlooked in static analyses, underscores their importance in the quantum gravitational framework of extremal black holes.
-By bridging the microscopic D-brane constituents with macroscopic gravitational observables, our results may offer valuable clues into how brane interactions could be holographically encoded within the dual quantum mechanical system of the AdS$_2$/CFT$_1$ correspondence \cite{Strominger:1998yg, Sen:2008vm, Azeyanagi:2007bj}.
-We hope that this work will provide both useful technical tools and conceptual insights that contribute toward a deeper understanding of non-perturbative phenomena in black hole physics within string theory.
+Such configurations would give additional contributions to the indexed partition function of the worldline theory arising from sectors with non-minimal $SU(2)$ angular momentum.
+Their existence would then complete the parallel with the analysis performed in \cite{Simons:2004nm,Li:2006uq}, as well as improve our understanding of the space of supersymmetric excitations in four-dimensional attractor backgrounds.\footnote{ The existence of these configurations was implicitly assumed by \cite{Gaiotto:2006ns} in an attempt to derive the OSV formula \cite{Ooguri:2004zv} through direct computation of the elliptic genus for a particular class of 4d BPS black holes using duality with 5d M-theory and AdS$_3$/CFT$_2$.
+This required considering chiral primary states with all possible R-charges in the conformal theory, corresponding to different generalized angular momenta on $\mathbf{S}^2$.} Additionally, the inclusion of orbiting BPS probes may be essential to capturing both perturbative and non-perturbative D-brane instanton corrections to protected quantities such as supersymmetric indices and quantum entropy functions \cite{Sen:2007qy,Dabholkar:2010uh,Dedushenko:2014nya, Iliesiu:2022kny,Cassani:2025sim, Castellano:2025yur}, which in turn are central to the microscopic interpretation of black hole entropy and the OSV conjecture \cite{Ooguri:2004zv}.
+For these reasons, the presence of angular momentum degrees of freedom---often overlooked in the literature---underscores the significance of such contributions within the gravitational framework of extremal black holes.
+By bridging the microscopic D-brane constituents with macroscopic gravitational observables, our results might offer valuable clues as to how brane interactions could be holographically encoded within the dual quantum mechanical system of the AdS$_2$/CFT$_1$ correspondence \cite{Strominger:1998yg, Sen:2008vm, Azeyanagi:2007bj}.
+We hope that this work will provide both useful tools and interesting insights that could contribute toward a deeper understanding of non-perturbative phenomena in black hole physics within string theory.